Senior Programme

 - Students form a team, select an issue they care about and create a social innovation project around it, bringing their ideas to life

-- Teams showcase their project locally as part of #YSIWeek sharing their local activities using the #YSIWeek hashtag
+- Teams showcase their project locally as part of #YSIWeek (optional), sharing their local activities using the #YSIWeek hashtag

-- Shortlisted teams invited to compete at the Young Social Innovators Ireland Awards*
+- Shortlisted teams invited to compete at a virtual pitching event

 Integration with curricula